-Memorandum 86-75
+Memorandum 86-84

-Subject: Study L-1040 - Estate and Trust Code (Inventory and Appraisal --draft of tentative recommendation)
+Subject: Study L-655 - Estate and Trust Code (Inventory and Appraisal-draft of tentative recommendation)

-Attached to this memorandum is a draft of the tentative recommendation relating to inventory and appraisal (including probate referees).
-The draft incorporates all Commission decisions made in this area to date.
-The preliminary portion that explains the recommendations the Commission is making is new, and should be reviewed with care.
-This is a very sensitive political topic that requires some discretion.
+Attached to this memorandum is a draft of the tentative recommendation relating to inventory and appraisal.
+The draft incorporates decisions made at the Commission's September meeting in Sacramento.